 In March 2011, the Annual General Meeting approved to change the base fee from DKK 400,000 to DKK 500,000.
 At the same time, it was approved that the chairman receives 3.0 times the base fee, that the vice chairman receive 2.0 times the base fee and the Audit Committee chairman receive 1.0 times the base fee, and that other members of the Audit Committee receive 0.5 times the base fee.
-The Annual General Meeting in 2012 and 2013 kept the fee for 2012 and 2013 at the same level as for 2011.
+The Annual General Meeting has also in 2014 kept the fees at the same level as for 2011.

 Social security taxes

 In addition to the fixed fee, Novo Nordisk pays such contribution to social security taxed within EU imposed by foreign authorities in relation to the fixed fee.